marcelarie/tarea/README.md

 - [ ] Filter by due date with `--due` and do a reverse conversion from natural langauge time to db time
 - [ ] Add help for `--due` with all the natural language specified
+- [ ] Yes flag to autoconfirm commands like --delete-database or --delete
+- [ ] Add a completed task date for when a task is passed to done, it should be used in the --done list to show the finished task date apart from the creation date
 - [x] Print a list of names or a specific task name with `--name <optional_id>`
 - [x] Add docs
 - [ ] Add more options for natural language like: